katlonsdorf/digitalframeworks.github.io/_posts/2016-07-25-dataviz-examples.md

 <img src="https://github.com/katlonsdorf/katlonsdorf.github.io/blob/master/public/Bad_Data_Example.jpg?raw=true" width=450 height=400>

 There are SO many issues with it, but the main one is that the percentages don’t even equal 100 percent, which makes me wonder where the numbers could have possibly come from.
-My guess is that the data came from a survey where respondents could check more than one box, but then that should be thought about before the survey is conducted.
+My guess is that the data came from a survey where respondents could check more than one box, but then that maybe should have been a hint to not use percentages to showcase the data.

 Beyond the math, I don’t understand why this data is represented on a human form.
 Like, why is the crotch section "tech-savvy"?
 And the legs are "people-savvy"?
 It makes no sense.